jerobado/Study/ASP.NET Core/Entity Framework Core/README.md

 ### How to migrate your database?
 1. Use `add-migration <migration name>` to generate migration code
 2. Use `update-database` to execute SQL code to database

+**Reminders**
+- Use the `update-database` command when transferring your project from your local machine to another